 KYU’s new sidewalk set up is covered by a humble little awning that’s trying its hardest.
 Maybe it’s not the best spot if there’s a lot of rain in the forecast, but if all you’re worried about are some quick little showers, you should be fine here.
 Their fried chicken is totally worth the risk anyway.
 Reservations are available online.

 Le Chick’s outdoor patio has a retractable awning, so if it starts raining, all someone needs to do is push a button and you won’t have to grab your rotisserie chicken (or their very good cheeseburger) and run for cover.
-You can make a reservation online.
+And there’s simply nothing sadder than a soggy cheeseburger.